 For a more complicated vintage wing back chair I selected the fabric and designed the new look and asked a professional to reupholster it for me.
 I painted the feet in a graphite chalk paint to match the fabric.

 People are sometimes surprised by the cost of getting a chair reupholstered.
-It is however a mistake to think that just by buying a second-hand chair that needs new covers, you are going to save lots of money.
+Yes, it probably costs as much as buying a new chair, unless you simply go for slip covers and do a quick makeover.
+It is a mistake to think that just by buying a second-hand chair that needs new covers, you are going to save lots of money.
 Apart from the amount of time and material it takes to bring a chair back to life, it’s not about saving money really.
 It should be regarded as a different, far more interesting and exciting option.
 Plus you are saving something from being thrown away by giving it a new lease of life.
 How cool is that?

 Here’s a quick comparison of doing it yourself versus handing the job over to someone else: